ebresafegaga/cryptarith/README.md

 ```haskell
 solve = filter corect . generate
 ```
-A solution is a *finite* mapping from alphabets to numbers.
+A solution is a finite mapping from letters to numbers.

 `generate` is a function that lazily generates all posible combinations of a solution.
-It uses an implicit DFS (depth first search) implemented with natural resursion.
+It uses an implicit DFS (depth first search) implemented with natural recursion.

 `correct` takes a solution and 3 lists of letters (top row, bottom row, and result.)
 It then checks to see if the top row and the bottom row *add up* to the result, using